CerealPlayer/react-federation/README.md

 # React Microfrontend Example with Vite Federation Plugin

-In `/packages` you'll find a host app and a microfrontend called `remote` that exposes a React component wrapped in a web component.
+In `/packages` you'll find a host app and a microfrontend called `remote` that exposes a React component wrapped in a shadow root.
 The project uses Vite with `@originjs/vite-plugin-federation` to build a remote entry and share libs like React and ReactDOM.

 ## Start